-When an allegation of sexual abuse of a minor has been verified, the Chancellor and/or Vicar General will publish an appropriate announcement of the action taken in response to the abuse.
+When an allegation of sexual abuse of a minor has been deemed "credible" via the Diocese's process, the Director of Communication will publish an appropriate announcement from the Bishop of the action taken in response to the abuse.
 Particular announcements and information may be published to assist and support parish communities directly affected by ministerial misconduct involving minors.
 The Diocese will maintain a record, including information on the Diocesan Website, that lists the names of priests and deacons who have been removed from ministry under this Policy.